erikerlandson/coulomb/README.md

 #### Features

-The `coulomb` provides the following features:
+The `coulomb` libraries provide the following features:

 Allow a programmer to associate unit analysis with values, in the form of static types
 ```scala